Movers and Shakers

 Managing Director at Man Group

-Mr. Callahan received a Bachelor of Arts degree from Georgetown University.
-He is an active member of the Economic Club of Chicago and the Chicago Commonwealth Club.
-In addition to his work with NextStep, he is also a Director of the Fabretto Children’s Foundation, where he chairs the development and investment committees.
+Mr. Callahan received a Bachelor of Arts degree from Georgetown University in 1998.
+He is an active member of both the Economic Club of Chicago and the Chicago Commonwealth Club.
+He currently serves on the board of NextStep Fitness and Fabretto Children’s Foundation.

 Founder and Partner at Memento Mori Winery